marclar/henshall/deployment/babushka/README.md

   sh -c "`curl https://babushka.me/up`" </dev/null
 ```

-* Copy the hubot deps from this repo to ~/.babushka/deps on the hubot server
+* Copy the hubot deps from this repo to ~/.babushka/deps on the hubot server using;

     `scp -r ./deployment/babushka/deps hubot-hostname:~/.babushka/deps`